SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Streetcar: F

 BART: If you are coming to the district from the Peninsula or the East Bay, BART is a great option.
-Take it to the Powell Street Station, which is just southeast of the theaters.
+Get off at the Powell Street or Civic Center Station (marked on my San Francisco Theater District map)

 From Fisherman's Wharf

-If you are coming from San Jose, the South Bay, or the Peninsula, Caltrain is also an option.
-When you arrive in SF, you will need to grab a bus to reach the theater district.
+If you are coming from San Jose, other parts of the South Bay, or the Peninsula, Caltrain is also an option.
+When you arrive in SF, you will need to grab a bus to reach the Theater District SF.

 Head to the corner of 4th and Townsend Streets and take the 30 or the 45 toward Market Street.
 If you aren't sure you are on the right bus, just confirm with the driver.
 You will need to cross Townsend Street to get to the bus stop.